mahj0ng1234/FREED/README.md

     ---------------------------

 # Performance
 We used different KEY_LEN_BIT to test the performance of each function.
-The experimental environment is xxxx cpu, xxxx memory, the experimental results are as follows:
+The experimental environment is a laptop with CPU 11th Gen Intel(R) Core(TM) i5-11400H @ 2.70GHz and 2.69 GHz, and 16G memory.
+The experimental results are as follows:
 |**Length of key in bit**| **KEY_LEN_BIT**|**256**|**378**|**512**|**640**| **768** | **896** | **1024**|
 | ------ | ------ | ------ | ------ |------ |------ |  ------ |------ |------ |
 | PaillierTD Encryption	| encrypt	| 0.30902	| 0.80433	| 1.80521	| 3.17866	| 4.76628	| 7.47308	| 11.45192|